-Why is this 2-way project happening?
+Why was this 2-way project completed?

 What is the community benefit?

-Although there will be a short-term inconvenience of construction and new traffic patterns, this is a long-term investment in the safety of our residents.
+Although there was a short-term inconvenience of construction and new traffic patterns, this is a long-term investment in the safety of our residents.
 This site has the highest rates of pedestrian vulnerability, above average rates of seniors without cars, highest level of vulnerability for children to experience a traffic accident, higher than average concentrations of people with disabilities, highest rate of streets with health concerns, and the highest rate of safety concerns.
-This project addresses each of those concerning factors, making it a safer place for everyone – especially our most vulnerable neighbors.
+This project addressed each of those concerning factors, making it a safer place for everyone – especially our most vulnerable neighbors.

 Phase 1: 11/30 – 12/31